Távora affair: Aftermath

-Gabriel Malagrida was burned at the stake in September 1761 and the Jesuit Order outlawed that same year.
+Gabriel Malagrida was denounced to the Portuguese Inquisition by Sebastião de Melo, himself a familiar (i.e. a lay officer of the inquisition), with the accusation of heresy.
+He was garroted and burned at the stake in September 1761 and the Jesuit Order outlawed that same year.
 All its estates were confiscated and all Jesuits expelled from Portuguese territory, both in Europe and the colonies.

-The Alorna family and the daughters of the Duke of Aveiro were sentenced to life imprisonment in various monasteries and convents.